 We draw two main conclusions from this work.
 First we showed that repartitioning is essential for obtaining a Parareal configuration that is stable on stiff non-diffusive equations.
 Second, through linear analysis we were able to better understand the convergence characteristics of the Parareal iteration in the absence of diffusion.
 Specifically we saw that the Parareal iteration achieves fine integrator accuracy for low-frequency (i.e. non-stiff) oscillatory modes and coarse integrator accuracy for high-frequency (i.e. stiff) oscillatory modes.
 When solving non-diffusive partial differential equations this phenomenon makes it impossible to guarantee rapid convergence for high-frequency spatial modes.
 Therefore, exponential Parareal is best suited for non-diffusive equations and initial conditions that do not cause rapid spectral broadening.

-To the best of the authors' knowledge, this is the first paper to investigate the usage of exponential integrators within a parallel-in-time framework.
-Our initial results look promising as we have demonstrated the ability to achieve parallel speedup using exponential Parareal on both hyperbolic and dispersive equations.
+To the best of the authors' knowledge, this is the first paper to investigate the usage of ETD-RK methods within the Parareal iteration.
+Our initial results look promising as we have demonstrated the ability to achieve reduced time-to-solution using exponential Parareal on both hyperbolic and dispersive equations.
 Nevertheless, there are still many avenues that require further exploration.
 In particular all of the numerical experiments presented in this paper involve diagonal linear operators that greatly simplify the computation of the exponential $\varphi$-functions.
-In future work we plan to study exponential Parareal integrators in the more general setting with non-diagonal linear operators and examine the resulting effects on computational performance and parallel speedup.
+In future work we plan to study exponential Parareal integrators in the more general setting with non-diagonal linear operators and examine the resulting effects on computational performance.